See all the data in the package by running:

 If \(\rho = 1\), all the movement is in the same direction.
 If \(\rho = 0\) the turning angles are completely random.
 If \(\rho < 0\) the movements tend to go back and forth.

-I emailed you a file, AmericanBeech.csv
+I emailed you a file, AmericanBeech.csv which contains

 the coordinates of American beech trees (Fagus grandifola)